 Even today, audiences continue to enjoy ‘Never on Sunday’ both through a Broadway musical adaptation called ‘Ilya, Darling,’ as well as through television showings (note: when the film first aired on network television, it omitted a scene in which Mercouri’s character helps a young sailor lose his virginity).

-** Story adapted from from Frank Miller’s account of ‘Never on Sunday’ at TCM **
+Story adapted from Frank Miller’s account of ‘Never on Sunday’ on Turner Classic Movies.

 Watch the Trailer of ‘Never on Sunday’